TOKIDO0/void_horizon/README.md

   - `SoundManager`: Handles all UI audio feedback.
   - `GlitchText`: The primary interactive text component with scrambled character logic.
   - `AIConcierge`: A sophisticated chat interface using Gemini 3 Flash.
 Includes iMessage-style entry animations (`message-enter` class).
-  - `HorizontalHistory`: A timeline component for the company journey.
   - `ProjectDetailModal`: A "Deep-Dive" detail layer for service offerings.
   - `Highlight`: A scroll-triggered "highlighter pen" effect for key phrases.